-Other changes in fiscal year 2023 include the following:
+Other changes in fiscal year 2024 include the following:

-- Nonoperating revenues increased by \$2,913,849 primarily due to receipt of the excess city of Minneapolis sales tax of \$2,210,197.
-The Authority did not receive this tax in fiscal year 2021 and 2022 due to the reduction in the city of Minneapolis' sales tax collections that were impacted by COVID-19. - Nonoperating expenses decreased by \$1,514,113. - Capital contributions increased by \$9,068,401 primarily due to the recognition of the contribution from the state of Minnesota of \$15,700,000 for construction of the Secured Perimeter Project-Phase 1.
+- Nonoperating revenues increased by \$1,614,462 primarily due to an increase in interest revenue and investment earnings as interest rates were more favorable over the last fiscal year. - Nonoperating expenses increased by \$191,915. - Capital contributions decreased by \$15,662,757 primarily due to receiving a contribution from the state of Minnesota in the prior year in the amount of \$15,700,000 for construction of the Secured Perimeter Project-Phase 1.